GStreamer/gstreamer/markdown/installing/building-from-source-using-cerbero.md

 Cerbero can be used to cross-compile GStreamer to other platforms like Android or Windows.
-You only need to use a configuration file that sets the target platform, but we also provide a set of of pre-defined configuration files for the supported platforms (you will find them in the `config` folder with the `.cbc` extension
+You only need to use a configuration file that sets the target platform, but we also provide a set of pre-defined configuration files for the supported platforms (you will find them in the `config` folder with the `.cbc` extension.

 #### Android